christophermlewis/scala/README.md

-scala
+Scala
 =====

-this is my journey on learning the functional paradigm in Scala
+This is my journey on learning the functional paradigm in Scala